TREND50/gp_daq/doc/setting_addr.md

 # Initiallizing ip addresses

-## Relavent programms:
+## Relevant programms:
 1. set_addr
 2. trend_server

 ## Steps
-1. cd to ```scripts/```
+1. Go to directory ```scripts/```
-2. Ensure there is a file containing two columns with 1st column to be the mac address and the 2nd column to be the subnet IP address, defaultly there should be one.
-In following steps, we assume the name of the file to be $MAC_FILE
+2. Ensure there is a txt file containing two columns with 1st column to be the mac address and the 2nd column to be the subnet IP address.
+At present this file is called ```mac_file.txt```.
+In the following, we will assume that the name of the file is $MAC_FILE.
-3. Confirm the name of the network interface card usually something like ```eth0```, ```enp3s0f1```.
-In following steps, we assume the name of the interface card to be $IFACE
+3. Confirm the name of the network interface card usually using```ifconfig```.
+It should be the card associated with the IP adress 192.168.1.10.
+At present it is ```enp3s0f1```, but in other cases it could be ```eth0```.
+In the following, we will assume that the name of the interface card is $IFACE
-4. Run following command:
+4. Run the following commands:
 ```
 $> cd scripts/
 $> ./gen_ip_cfg.sh $IFACE $MAC_FILE >addr.yaml
 $> cd ../
 #Optionally run a server to receive the ACK
 $> cargo run --bin trend_server --release 0.0.0.0 1235 1236 8888 some_name_not_important
-$> sudo cargo run --bin enp3s0f1 --release scripts/addr.yaml 1234 8888
+$> sudo cargo run --bin $IFACE --release scripts/addr.yaml 1234 8888
 ```

 where ```8888``` is the monitoring port, its value is arbitrary.

-After running above commands, if any board has been initialized to its desired IP address, then ACK msg will be responsed by the server program and forwarded to the set_addr program, so that you can check whether the board has any response.
+After running the above commands, the board should be succesfully initialized.
+If this is the case, then an ACK msg will be sent back in response to any command sent by the central DAQ and forwarded to the set_addr program.